Cedev/tree_concern/README.md

 The node and all of its descendants, descendants first.
 If `a.descendant_of(b)` then `a` will come **before** `b` in the results.

 #### `:descendants`
-All of a node's descendants, depth first.
+All of a node's descendants.
 The descendants are the node's children, it's childrens' children, etc. If `a.descendant_of(b)` then `a` will come after `b` in the results.

 #### `:descendants_depth_first`
 Descendants of a node, depth first.